ChamsBouzaiene/twitter_feel/README.md

 # Twitter Feel

-The twitter feel script takes recent tweets on a chosen topic and calucluale how people feel about that specific subject using textblob library generate a csv file with all the data of the tweet , a table containing sentiment data and location in a html file
+The twitter-feel script takes recent tweets on a chosen topic and calculates how people feel about that specific subject using textblob library that generate a csv file with all the data of the tweet , a table containing sentiment data and location in a html file

 ## Getting Started